 If the indicator is in the Full range, the tank is full.
 If the indicator is in the Empty range, refill the fuel tank immediately.
 Do not operate the truck below this level.
-Do not operate the truck below this level.
+Do not use low quality fuel or fuel mixed with kerosene.
+Clean the area around the cap before adding fuel to prevent dirt from entering the tank.